Cleveland, Ohio, Advertising and Public Relations Training Programs

 Cleveland State's close relationship with local media outlets is one of the highlights of its School of Communication.
 In addition to having plenty of internship opportunities available, many courses at Cleveland State are taught by local reporters, editors, and media executives.
 School of Communication students may also consider working for the school newspaper or getting involved in Cleveland State's several communications student groups.

 Certificate in Multimedia Advertising

 This program provides students with a practical overview of computer graphics, advertising practices and principles, and marketing communications.
 This interdisciplinary program is a collaboration between the Art Department, School of Communication, and Marketing Department.

 Before taking core courses, students will be required to complete a few prerequisites, including introduction to marketing and introductory typography.
 Once these prerequisites have been completed, students can expect to take courses in visual technology, media metrics, consumer behavior, marketing communications, and marketing research.
 Students are encouraged to take elective courses, like multicam production, media law, and online marketing.

 Bachelor of Arts in Journalism and Promotional Communication

 Students will be required to complete a minimum of 43 credits within the major.
 All majors from the School of Communication must also complete principles of communication and communication inquiry.
-Journalist students seeking degrees are required to finish classes in advanced reporting and editing; political communication; media law, economics and ethics; journalism and media laboratory and two news media laboratories.
+Journalism students seeking degrees are required to finish classes in advanced reporting and editing; political communication; media law, economics and ethics; journalism and media laboratory and two news media laboratories.

 Integrated promotional communication students can take courses in principles in public relations and advertising, psychological processing of media, communication campaigns, and advanced media promotion topics.
-Elective options include photojournalism, communication technology and social change and other media/journalism classes.
+Elective options include communication technology and social change and other media/journalism classes.